dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 # Glossary
 In CLDF, there are some specific terms that are good to know about.

-- **dataset**: top-level unit, can contain multiple modules
+- **contribution**: top-level unit, can contain multiple modules
-- **module**: set of CLDF-components linked in a structured way.
+- **module/dataset**: set of CLDF-components linked in a structured way.
 Modules come in different types, for example `WordList` or `Generic` [CLDF-spec: Modules](https://github.com/cldf/cldf/blob/master/modules/README.md)
 - **component**: table which conforms to specific CLDF-rules.
 The component "LanguageTable" is often found in a file called "languages.csv".
 All CLDF components (including their default metadata) are listed at [CLDF-spec: Components](https://github.com/cldf/cldf/tree/master/components).
 Examples include:
     - LanguageTable
     - ParameterTable